All Episodes

 Thank you.

-The jury has well, they're done for the day, and they are, you know, they have these four requests in, so we're gonna wait what wait, watch and see uh what uh what that ultimately means.
+All right, as we roll along, all right, the jury has, well, they're done for the day, and they are, you know, they have these four requests in, so we're going to wait, watch, and see what that ultimately means.

-But um they want the readback on these uh specific questions that they're asking for, and you know, we're gonna you know, wait and see.
+But they want the readback on these specific questions that they're asking for.

-And I think that, you know, asking for Pecker's testimony, asking for his testimony on uh regarding phone conversations with Trump is meeting at Trump Tower as decision not to finalize and fund the assignment of McDougal's uh life rights and Cohn's testimony regarding the Trump Tower meeting.
+And I think that, you know, asking for Pecker's testimony, asking for his testimony regarding phone conversations with Trump, his meeting at Trump Tower, his decision not to finalize and fund the assignment of McDougal's life rights and Cohn's testimony regarding the Trump Tower meeting.

 More details, Bill O'Reilly next.